 How do I know I won?

-If you are the high bidder, the system will send you an e-mail (Invoice) when the auction ends.
-This e-mail (Invoice) will have complete instructions on payment.
+If you are the high bidder, the system will send you an Invoice via email when the auction ends.
+The Invoice will have complete instructions on payment.

 If I win, who, how, and when do I pay?

-When you win an item you will receive an e-mail (Invoice) which will give you complete details of your purchase.
-Payment in the form of a cashier's check or money order is to be sent next day delivery (overnight) to:
+When you win an item you will receive an Invoice via email which will give you complete details of your purchase.
+Please refer to the FAQ section for complete details regarding payment.